-It’s crazy times for retailers and merchants indeed, among others.
-Customers are staying home, everyone’s eschewing cash, and people prefer to pay with their smartphones because touching a terminal could pose a health risk.
+It’s crazy times for retailers and merchants indeed.
+In-store footfall is unlikely return for a few years, everyone’s eschewing cash, and people prefer to pay with their smartphones because touching a terminal could pose a health risk.

-The recent coronavirus pandemic is shaking up commerce and swiftly changing the ways people buy and sell.
+The coronavirus pandemic is shaking up commerce and swiftly changing the ways people buy and sell.
+Forever.

-Here are some payment trends we’ve observed lately, what we think will happen next, and a few ways on how you can ready your business for new shopping habits in a post-coronavirus world.
+Here are some payment trends we’re observing, what we predict will happen next, and a few ways on how you can ready your business for new shopping habits in a post-coronavirus world.

 Store-based retailers are leaning on e-commerce to ride the recent surge in online buying